Aerodynamics Inc.: Scheduled air service

 The airline first applied and was selected to operate subsidized Essential Air Service flights to Kearney, Nebraska; Scottsbluff, Nebraska; and Pierre, South Dakota in 2015.
 Later the United States Department of Transportation blocked its authority to operate those flights because of concerns over owner-operator Scott Beale's fitness to operate the airline and his history of defrauding suppliers.
 This ultimately triggered the purchase of the company by the Beardsleys and the DOT later restored the airline's operating authority.

 The airline operated its first scheduled flight between Youngstown–Warren Regional Airport in Youngstown, Ohio and O'Hare International Airport in Chicago on July 1, 2016.
 The flights were operated under a codeshare with Great Lakes Airlines as Great Lakes Jet Express, with ADI expecting that this arrangement would allow them to take advantage of Great Lakes' interline agreement with United Airlines for connections in Chicago.
 However, United refused to honor that agreement as Great Lakes did not at that time offer any flights of their own to Chicago.
 The service ceased abruptly on August 17 of the same year, less than two months after it started.

 The airline began Essential Air Service flights from Denver International Airport to Pierre Regional Airport with onward continuing service to Watertown Regional Airport (in Watertown, South Dakota) on August 15, 2016.
-These flights were also operated under the Great Lakes Jet Express branding, but in this case the interline agreement was honored by United, as the flights were handled and dispatched like regular Great Lakes flights; Denver is Great Lakes' largest hub.
+These flights were also operated under the Great Lakes Jet Express branding, but in this case the interline agreement was honored by United, as the flights were handled like regular Great Lakes flights in Denver as it was Great Lakes' largest hub.

 In 2017 the airline bid for EAS flying under the name "SkyValue Airlines."

 On March 26, 2018, Great Lakes Airlines announced that operations would be suspended effective at midnight.
-However, certain segments of the company continue to operate, including Great Lakes Jet Express flights to Pierre and Watertown in South Dakota.
+However, certain segments of the company continued to operate, including Great Lakes Jet Express flights to Pierre and Watertown in South Dakota.
 Ground employees handling ADI's flights became employees of ADI, although Great Lakes continued handling ADI's ticketing for a time.

 On May 29, 2018, ADI was purchased by California Pacific Airlines.
 For a few months it did business as California Pacific on the Pierre/Watertown route, as well as California Pacific's intended markets out of McClellan–Palomar Airport.
 However, in December 2018 CPA suspended its West Coast operations, and in January 2019 its EAS operations were abruptly shut down as well, leaving Pierre (the capital of South Dakota) and Watertown without any scheduled commercial air service.